-Currently the Time Server 8030HEPTA/GPS offers five functions that require an "Activation Key".
+The Time Server 8030HEPTA/GPS offers several functions that require an "Activation Key".

 These functions are only available after entering a valid activation key (depending on the serial number of the particular module 8030HEPTA respectively 8030NTS/M, not depending on the serial number of the entire clock system).
-The serial number can be found in the WebGUI via Device / Serial Number: 8030xxxxxx.
+The serial number can be found in the WebGUI via Device / Serial Number: 8030xxxxxxx.